hanyulo/phi-psy-psy/never-split-the-difference/chapter-4/beware-yes-master-no.md

     5. moves everyone's efforts forward
     6. get other's attention
         * ask question that you know is not truth.
-            * "So it seems hat you really are eager to leave your job."
+            * "So it seems that you really are eager to leave your job."

 ## Email Magic: How Never to be Ignored Again
 * situation